-10 Maximum prices for each category of residual dealing made available for eConveyancing be set as shown in Table 5.3.
+Maximum prices for each category of residual dealing made available for eConveyancing be set as shown in Table 5.3 and indexed annually by CPI, unless otherwise approved by the eConveyancing regulator on a cost-basis.
 ELNOs and NSW LRS work together to determine the appropriate category for each dealing.